 Let’s dive right in and take a look at a few good examples… click the buttons below to jump to the relevant sections!
 Links are provided for each guitar so that you can see their current pricing.

 The electrics, basses and classicals listed below are all very similar in terms of quality.
 However, with the acoustics I would absolutely recommend going for one of the Taylors if budget permits.
 These are all professional quality guitars, with the GS Mini in particular being exceptional.
 I personally keep a GS Mini in my own collection and it is one of my absolute favorite guitars.
 A GS Mini or Baby Taylor will potentially last a lifetime, so is a great investment.

-Smaller bass guitars are a lot harder to find, mainly because the shorter scale length means that a lot of the deep, bassy quality of notes is lost.
+Smaller bass guitars are a lot harder to find than 6-string guitars.
 Even right handed models are tricky to come by!
 Any of the guitars listed above will make a great tool for younger players, but if you decide to opt for something a little bigger, definitely check out my article on the best beginner left handed bass guitars.

 Again, smaller sized left handed classical guitars are tricky to come by.
 The guitars listed above are some great examples which you can pick up today, but if you are willing to wait a little longer you have the option of special ordering a guitar from brands such as Alhambra or Contreras.